 Sparkassen & Volksbanken

 These are local banks, with a strong focus on small and medium-sized businesses, regional economic development and long-standing customers.
+The Sparkasse open bank account is one of Germany’s most popular.
 In UK terms, they are similar to building societies, whereas in US terms, they are similar to credit unions.

 Both of these chains have large branch networks, stretching into city suburbs and also operating extensively throughout rural areas.
 Don’t expect to pop in there at lunch time or on Saturday morning to do your banking though…